micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-[^e]_Woe to you, scribes and Pharisees, pretenders (hypocrites)!
+_Woe to you, scribes and Pharisees, pretenders (hypocrites)!
 For you swallow up widows' houses and for a pretense to cover it up make long prayers; therefore you will receive the greater condemnation and the heavier sentence._